-A COHSASA accreditation award means the healthcare organisations was scrutinised while it underwent a rigorous quality improvement programme, which it has been assessed against and complied with according to the standards of the International Society for Quality in Health Care (ISQua).
+COHSASA assists healthcare facilities in meeting and maintaining quality standards to ensure they provide safe and quality services.
+A COHSASA accreditation award means the healthcare organisations were scrutinised while undergoing a rigorous quality improvement programme, which is assessed against and complied with according to the standards of the International Society for Quality in Health Care (ISQua).

 Mediclinic’s Morningside hospital in Johannesburg received accreditation for three years while the Western Cape’s Worcester Hospital was accredited for four years.